tembo-io/pg_vectorize/docs/configuration.md

 ## Changing the batch job size

-Text data from Postgres is transformed into embeddings via HTTP requests made from the pg_vectorize background worker.
+Text data stored in Postgres is transformed into embeddings via HTTP requests made from the pg_vectorize background worker.
 Requests are made to the specified embedding service in batch (multiple inputs per request).
 The number of inputs per request is determined by the `vectorize.batch_size` GUC.
+This has no impact on transformations that occur during `vectorize.search()`, `vectorize.encode()` and `vectorize.rag()` which are always batch size 1 since those APIs accept only a single input (the raw text query).

 ```sql
 ALTER SYSTEM SET vectorize.batch_size to 100;